 The GDPR for data controllers and processors

-The two year grace period that the GDPR gave to data controllers and processors to comply with the new rules will expire on 25 May 2018.
-As of that date all data controlling and processing activities that are not compatible with the new rules may be penalised.
+The two year grace period that the GDPR gave to data controllers and processors to comply expired on 25 May 2018.
+Today, all data controlling and processing activities that are not compatible with the new rules may be penalised.

 Make sure that your company or activity complies with the GDPR.
 The GDPR itself facilitates for you such compliance by: